-Susan is presently doing doctoral research on what kind of attentional focus can enhance learning and performance for musicians.
+What kind of attentional focus can enhance learning and performance for musicians?

 Playing music is about doing and not knowing.
 A musician’s art is dependent on the complex motor control that is learnt over years of practice.
 This research is concerned with the question: ‘What kind of focus facilitates optimal learning and performance?’

 According to Gabriele Wulf, external focus – the focussing of attention on the intended effect of one’s movements has been found to be a better way to learn complex motor control than internal focus – focussing on directing the body’s movements (Wulf, 2013).
 The research supporting this claim, challenges the way many people are taught and the way many people practice.
 More knowledge on why external focus is helpful for musicians needs to be available for teachers and musicians so it can be applied in music schools and conservatoires.